Xenogix/DAI-PracticalWork1-LP-AM/readme.md

 In order to build this project manually you need to install [maven](https://maven.apache.org/) and complete [the installation process](https://maven.apache.org/install.html).

-If you need to troubleshoot when trying to install of maven, we reccommand you to directly check on their website.
+If you need to troubleshoot when trying to install of maven, we recommend you to directly check on their website.
 [Maven Getting started Guide](https://maven.apache.org/guides/getting-started/index.html)

 After the installation completed, open a command prompt in the root folder of the project and type the following command in order to build the project to a JAR file including all the depedencies.